 The College of Engineering and Applied Sciences offers 18 Undergraduate Engineering, Technology and Applied Sciences Programs that prepare graduates for exciting, productive careers in a wide variety of fields.
 Our graduates are placed both locally in south west Michigan as well as worldwide.

-1 Accredited by the Engineering Accreditation Commission of ABET - http://www.abet.org
+1 Accredited by the Engineering Accreditation Commission - http://www.abet.org

-2 Accredited by the Technology Accreditation Commission of ABET - http://www.abet.org
+2 Accredited by the Engineering Technology Accreditation Commission - http://www.abet.org

-3 Accredited by the Computing Accreditation Commission of ABET - http://www.abet.org
+3 Accredited by the Computing Accreditation Commission http://www.abet.org

 The College of Engineering and Applied Sciences offers nine Master's Programs that prepare graduates for advanced technological and managerial positions